milena-sosic/SRPOL/README.md

 P_{s} = \frac{\sum_{i}P_{w}^{i}}{k}, i \in [1, k], k \in [1, S]
 ```
 ### Further Work
-- Improve the lexicon word base
+- Increase the number of the words in the SentiWords.SR lexicon by using advanced machine learning methods
-- Evaluate other sentiment triggers
+- Evaluate other possible sentiment triggers
 - Evaluate other segmentation techniques and methods for the final score calculation